aliwhosane/cbh-take-home-project/Refactoring.md

 Since the file has only one function I made it a default export which would lead to cleaner import statements.

-I added comments to explain steps of the code and improve its readability.
+Added comments to explain steps of the code and improve its readability.

 Instead of multiple if statements I added a '?' check to make sure that event is not null or undefined before checking its properties.

-I defined TRIVIAL_PARTITION_KEY & MAX_PARTITION_KEY_LENGTH making it clearer that it is a function-level constant.
+Defined TRIVIAL_PARTITION_KEY & MAX_PARTITION_KEY_LENGTH outside the function, making it clearer that it is a function-level constant.

 I would further like to update the package.json to use import statements instead of require methods as they are much cleaner and easier to read